This article provides you with an overview of emotional affairs.

 Stage 4: Sexually Intimate Affair / Threatened Marriage

-The affair might have been consumed or not by the step 3.
+The affair might have been consumed or not by step 3.
 If it’s not, then you reach the final step once it becomes sexual.

 Interestingly enough, the later sex happens, the more likely it is the affairs will be deeply emotional.

-That’s why an emotional affair that is consumed later on will bond the affair partners much more strongly.
+It might be counterintuitive, but an emotional affair that is consumed later on will bond the affair partners much more strongly.

 Examples of Emotional Affair